OpenStorageNetwork/openstoragenetwork.github.io/content/docs/request-bucket/index.md

 {{< figure src="bucket-detail-button.png" alt="Bucket detail icon location." >}}

 On the bucket detail page, scroll to the **Allocation Attributes** section to see your bucket attributes.
+Each bucket has the following attributes:

+{{< figure src="bucket-attributes.png" alt="Bucket attributes after deployment." >}}